Posts

 ‘We recognise that drivers are keen to keep their motoring costs low, and we work hard to provide products and services to help them do that.
 There comes a point where cutting costs can compromise safety and this is especially true with tyres.
 After all, these are the only thing connecting a car with the road, so we urge drivers to consider whether they really need to opt for the unknown quality of second hand tyres.”

-My problem with part worn tyres is the number that are found failing due to the damage that was already present
+My problem with part worn tyres is the number of tyres that were found to be failing due to the damage that was already present

-Of course, when the tyres were fitted to the new customers car.
+Of course, when the tyres were fitted to the new customer’s car,.
 This is due to the fact that tyres that are sold are not sold legally.
-Here in the UK we have a set of rules that states that part worn tyres should be tested for any faults or damage or objects in the tyres and the tyre s should be checked whilst under pressure.
-Then after the tyre is checked and found to OK, then a special patch should be stuck (vulcanized) to the tyre with the name of the company or tester displayed on the tyre.
+Here in the UK, we have a set of rules that state that part worn tyres should be tested for any faults, damage, or objects in the tyres, and the tyres should be checked while under pressure.
+Then, after the tyre is checked and found to OK, a special patch should be stuck (vulcanised) to the tyre with the name of the company or tester displayed on the tyre.

 I now know that the effect of part worn tyres on the businesses of reputable tyre retailers